-The break-up of fat (Lipolysis) and build-up of fat (lipogenesis) controls the body fat.
-The mulberry fruit was found to regulate both the processes and thereby controlling body weight.
+The breakdown of fat (Lipolysis) and the buildup of fat (lipogenesis) control the body fat.
+The mulberry fruit was found to regulate both the processes and thereby control body weight.
 The mulberry fruit extract was found to reduce the body weight, fasting glucose level and insulin synergistically with mulberry leaf extract in the mice fed with high fat diet.
-However, at higher doses, the synergistic effect of both extracts of fruit and leaf increased the glucose while decrease in protein content of manganese SOD, nitric oxide synthase, chemo-attractant protein-1, CRP (C-reactive protein), tumor necrosis factor (TNF) and interleukin-1(Lim et al., 2013).
+However, at higher doses, the synergistic effect of both extracts of fruit and leaf increased the glucose while decreasing the protein content of manganese SOD, nitric oxide synthase, chemo-attractant protein-1, CRP (C-reactive protein), tumor necrosis factor (TNF), and interleukin-1(Lim et al., 2013).
 Hence this combination was found to possess anti-obesity properties and regulates oxidative damage and inflammation caused by obesity effectively.
 The mulberry fruit extract when fed to male hamsters showed reduced visceral fat and body weight induced by high fat diet which also led to reduce triacylglycerol content in serum, cholesterol content, ratio of low density and high-density lipoproteins and free fatty acids (Peng et al., 2011).

 Anti-cancer